aliannejadi/uSearch/README.md

 ## Usage

 This application can be used for task-based or self-report user studies in cross-app mobile search research.
+We have used uSearch to collect a cross-app query log (data available here: [ISTAS](https://github.com/aliannejadi/istas))

 Sensors data from participants' smartphones are collected for the duration of a study.
 The collected data is routinely uploaded to the cloud (Firebase Storage) for easy access and analysis.